China data point to steadier economy for now, but Trump victory adds to risks

 China's leaders have depended on a surging real estate market and government infrastructure spending to drive activity this year and look set to meet their growth target of 6.5 to 7 percent.
 The construction boom in turn has helped perk up the ailing industrial sector, spurring demand for cement to steel.

-But top policymakers and investors are also clearly growing more concerned about the risks of prolonged debt-fueled stimulus.
+But top policymakers and investors are also clearly growing more concerned about the risks of prolonged debt-fuelled stimulus.

 China's overall debt has jumped to more than 250 percent of GDP from 150 percent at the end of 2006, the kind of surge that in other countries has resulted in a financial bust or sharp economic slowdown, analysts say.